lue7/rc522-RPi/README.md

 # rc522-RPi
-C library to use RC522 RFID module with a Rapsberry-pi.
+C++ library to use RC522 RFID module with a Rapsberry-pi.
-The three interfaces SPI/I2C/UART are intented to be supported **SPI is working / I2C is under development nowadays**
+The three interfaces SPI/I2C/UART are intented to be supported **SPI is working / I2C and UART are under development nowadays**

 # Enabling SPI/I2C/UART
 SPI driver uses /dev/spidev0.0